TosbackCgusBridge-Bot/CGUs-versions/T-mobile/Privacy Policy.md

 **Fraud Prevention**

 We may use Personal Information, including voice print recordings, account information (such as purchase patterns) and device information for investigations or prevention of fraud or network abuse.
+We provide fraud prevention services to banks or other third parties.
+As part of this service, we may verify your phone number to help those third parties prevent your personal information from being used for fraudulent purposes.
+We also may provide the information you report as spam to 7726 to a third party to prevent fraud or network abuse, and we may share such information with government agencies and others that work to combat spam and prevent fraudulent, deceptive, and unfair practices.

 **Information Collected from Cookies**